Brainard says Fed faces limits in its financial stability role

-WASHINGTON (Reuters) - The Federal Reserve is only in the early stages of developing a set of macroprudential tools to ensure financial stability and faces limits because of the divided nature of U.S. financial sector oversight, Fed governor Lael Brainard said on Wednesday.
+WASHINGTON, Dec 3 (Reuters) - The U.S. Federal Reserve is only in the early stages of developing a set of macroprudential tools to ensure financial stability, and faces limits because of the divided nature of U.S. financial sector oversight, Fed governor Lael Brainard said on Wednesday.

 “While the Federal Reserve has an inherent responsibility for financial stability, it has an incomplete set of authorities and a limited regulatory perimeter in a financial system that has large capital markets and a fragmented regulatory structure,” Brainard said, an explicit recognition that the Fed may only be able to go so far in its creation of a so-called “macroprudential toolkit.”